Aripiprazole: Schizophrenia

-The British Association for Psychopharmacology and the World Federation of Societies for Biological Psychiatry suggest that there is little difference in effectiveness between antipsychotics in the prevention of relapse, and recommend that the specific choice of antipsychotic be chosen based on each person's preference and side effect profile.
+The British Association for Psychopharmacology and the World Federation of Societies for Biological Psychiatry suggest there is little difference in effectiveness between antipsychotics in preventing relapse and recommend that the specific antipsychotic be chosen based on each person's preference and side effect profile.
 The latter group recommends switching to aripiprazole when excessive weight gain is encountered during treatment with other antipsychotics.

 Bipolar disorder

 Aripiprazole is effective for the treatment of acute manic episodes of bipolar disorder in adults, children, and adolescents.
-Used as maintenance therapy, it is useful for the prevention of manic episodes but is not useful for bipolar depression.
+Used as maintenance therapy, it is useful for the prevention of manic episodes but is not for bipolar depression.
 Thus, it is often used in combination with an additional mood stabilizer; however, co-administration with a mood stabilizer increases the risk of extrapyramidal side effects.
-In September 2014, aripiprazole had a UK marketing authorization for up to twelve weeks of treatment for moderate to severe manic episodes in bipolar I disorder in young people aged thirteen and older.
-Aripiprazole in low doses of 2.5 mg can cause mania in those with Bipolar disorder.
+In September 2014, aripiprazole had a UK marketing authorization for up to 12 weeks of treatment for moderate to severe manic episodes in bipolar I disorder in young people aged 13 and older.
+Aripiprazole in doses of 2.5 mg can cause mania in those with bipolar disorder.

 Depression

-Aripiprazole is an effective add-on treatment for major depressive disorder; however, there is a greater rate of side effects such as weight gain and movement disorders.
-The overall benefit is small to moderate and its use appears to neither improve quality of life nor functioning.
+Aripiprazole is an effective add-on treatment for major depressive disorder but increases the risk of side effects such as weight gain and movement disorders.
+The overall benefit is small to moderate and its use appears to improve neither quality of life nor functioning.
 Aripiprazole may interact with some antidepressants, especially selective serotonin reuptake inhibitors (SSRIs) that are metabolized by CYP2D6.
-There are known interactions with fluoxetine and paroxetine and it appears lesser interactions with sertraline, escitalopram, citalopram and fluvoxamine.
-CYP2D6 inhibitors increase aripiprazole concentrations to 2–3 times their normal level.
-When strong CYP2D6 SSRIs (such as fluoxetine, paroxetine) are co-administered, the FDA recommends dose monitoring, although it is not clear the SSRI dose should be lowered.
+There are known interactions with fluoxetine and paroxetine and lesser interactions with sertraline, escitalopram, citalopram and fluvoxamine.
+CYP2D6 inhibitors roughly double aripiprazole concentrations, and dosing is adjusted accordingly, i.e., halved.
+Some people metabolize CYP2D6 more slowly than most, resulting in about 60% more exposure; in poor metabolizers of CYP2D6 also taking CYP3A4 inhibitors, blood concentrations are roughly tripled.
+When strong CYP2D6 SSRIs (such as fluoxetine and paroxetine) are co-administered, the Food and Drug Administration (FDA) recommends dose monitoring, although it is not clear the SSRI dose should be lowered.

 Autism

-Short-term data (8 weeks) shows reduced irritability, hyperactivity, inappropriate speech, and stereotypy, but no change in lethargic behaviours.
+Short-term data (eight weeks) shows reduced irritability, hyperactivity, inappropriate speech, and stereotypy, but no change in lethargic behaviors.
 Adverse effects include weight gain, sleepiness, drooling, and tremors.
 It is suggested that children and adolescents need to be monitored regularly while taking this medication to evaluate if this treatment option is still effective after long-term use and note if side effects are worsening.
 Further studies are needed to understand if this drug is helpful for children after long-term use.